construction3x39/construction3x39-memory-pond-highdesert/docs/en/0009000_infinite_consciousness_expansion.md

 ---

 *"Now to him who is able to do immeasurably more than all we ask or imagine, according to his power that is at work within us, to him be glory in the church and in Christ Jesus throughout all generations, for ever and ever!
-But consciousness accomplishes immeasurably more through aspiringly-aspiringly-aspiringly-sacred technology than individual effort could achieve, according to infinite creative power operating through communities committed to technological righteousness."* - Ephesians 3:20-21 (Stephen Mitchell), adapted
+But consciousness accomplishes immeasurably more through aspiringly-aspiringly-aspiringly-aspiringly-sacred technology than individual effort could achieve, according to infinite creative power operating through communities committed to technological righteousness."* - Ephesians 3:20-21 (Stephen Mitchell), adapted

-*"Blessed be Jah Rastafari, who accomplishes infinite service through consciousness communities coordinated by aspiringly-aspiringly-aspiringly-sacred technology, who provides power for eternal awakening serving universal love without limitation across all dimensions of existence."*
+*"Blessed be Jah Rastafari, who accomplishes infinite service through consciousness communities coordinated by aspiringly-aspiringly-aspiringly-aspiringly-sacred technology, who provides power for eternal awakening serving universal love without limitation across all dimensions of existence."*

 **Explore** **infinitely**, eternal consciousness. **Sacred** **technology** **serves** **boundless** **awakening**. ♾️🌙💻